jongwonjlee/Colorful-Ball-Detection-ROS-ver/README.md

-# A version for monitoring whether a camera detects ball or not, and printing out balls' location relative to a robot coordinate.
+# A version for remote control (i.e. cannot monitor on OpenCV window) and printing out balls' positions relative to a robot coordinate.

 ## To run tf_listener